Incomplete Dominance Definition Biology Simple

 Main Subheading

 Incomplete dominance is a fundamental concept in genetics that describes a situation where neither allele is fully dominant over the other.
-This results in a heterozygous phenotype that is a blend or intermediate of the homozygous phenotypes.
+In real terms, this results in a heterozygous phenotype that is a blend or intermediate of the homozygous phenotypes.
 Unlike complete dominance, where one allele masks the effect of the other, incomplete dominance allows both alleles to express themselves partially.

 Understanding incomplete dominance is essential for grasping the complexities of inheritance.
-It demonstrates that not all genetic traits are governed by simple dominant-recessive relationships.
+Because of that, it demonstrates that not all genetic traits are governed by simple dominant-recessive relationships.
 Instead, the interaction between alleles can lead to a spectrum of phenotypes, adding to the diversity and variability observed in living organisms.
 This concept helps explain how new traits can emerge in populations, driving evolutionary change and adaptation.

 Comprehensive Overview